 What was quirky about the railway?
 Well it wasn’t allowed to go very fast (hence its rather early demise – not forgetting the usual bugbear, road competition) – the line’s maximum speed being 16 miles per hour.
 The reason for this slow speed is the line was authorised before the Light Railways Act of 1896, which allowed a top speed of 25mph.

-Perhaps the quirkiest aspect of the railway is the fact it was officially abandoned in the 1990s.
-That’s well over sixty years after it had closed!
+Perhaps the quirkiest aspect of the railway is the fact it was officially abandoned in the 1990s – more than sixty years after it had closed!

 Southwold station painted in the 1950s by William Benner.
 Source: Twitter